olopade-lab/sv-pipeline/README.md

 <b>Step 3:</b> Prepare your samples.tsv file which is a tab-separated file with Sample IDs in first column and the condition (tumor/normal) in the second column.
 If you are using the test samples.tsv file provided in the repository, then skip this step.

+If you are building your own inputs.json file, make sure to specify 3 inputs in the json file for every set of samples.
+Example: normal-bam-2, tumor-bam-2, tsv-2.
+The script will find the number of samples on its own.

 <b>Step 4:</b> Run the python file with inputs.json as secondary file.

 ```python